Teradata/stacki-wiki/Mesos-Marathon-Zookeeper.md

 Okay, more:

-% Check your extend-base.xml
+% Check your extend-base.xml for errors.
 ```
 # xmllint extend-base.xml
 ```

 You should only see Entity errors because the parser doesn’t resolve key/value pairs.
+Parsing errors or syntax errors need to be fixed.

-% So now that you have your extend-base. xml recreate the distribution:
+% So now that you have your extend-base.xml, recreate the distribution:
 ```
 # stack create distribution
 ```